Naeemkh/ts-process/docs/_sources/contact.rst.txt

 Contact Us
 ==========

-Contact us through sending an email to the primary developers or create a `new issue <https://github.com/Naeemkh/ts-process/issues>`_.
+Contact us through sending an email to the primary developers or create a `new issue <https://github.com/Naeemkh/ts-process/issues>`_ on the projects Github page.

 Primary developers: